Rich fudge brownies topped with a swirl of creamy vanilla and gingerbread cheesecake & mini gingerbread men!

 • Dollop the remaining brownie batter on top of the cheesecake and use a knife to gently swirl it around.
 Bake, serve, and enjoy!

-can I double this recipe?
+Can I double this brownie recipe?

-how to store these brownies
+How to store gingerbread brownies

 tools and ingredients